KaySackey/Nemo/README.rst

 Right now Nemo is running in 'Permissive' mode, in that it will always try to make sense of your document.
 That means it may improperly nest things if you mix tabs & spaces.

-I have something coded up called "strict mode", that essentiall forces everything to have proper indentation without any laxity.
+I have something coded up called "strict mode", that essential forces everything to have proper indentation without any laxity.

 Other Implementations?
 --------------------------------------